Bacterial glutathione transferase

 Bacterial glutathione transferases (GSTs; EC 2.5.1.18) are part of a superfamily of enzymes that play a crucial role in cellular detoxification.
 The primary role of GSTs is to catalyze the conjugation of glutathione (GSH) with the electrophilic centers of a wide variety of molecules.
 The most commonly known substrates of GSTs are xenobiotic synthetic chemicals.
 There are also classes of GSTs that utilize glutathione as a cofactor rather than a substrate.
 Often these GSTs are involved in reduction of reactive oxidative species toxic to the bacterium.
-Conjugation with glutathione receptors reders toxic substances more soluble, and therefore more readily exocytosed from the cell.
+Conjugation with glutathione receptors renders toxic substances more soluble, and therefore more readily exocytosed from the cell.